 I was looking for inspiration to knit a shawl and found the Slip Knit Love design by Lisa Hannes of Malihadesigns.

 The design used the method of Mosaic knitting.
-It’s a colorwork method using slip stitches to create geometric shapes.
+A colorwork method using slip stitches to create geometric shapes.

 Mosaic knitting creates beautiful graphic two-color patterns that look stunning and complex.